BCBSND to join Cambia as newest affiliated single-state Blue plan. Read More ›

 Another point worth mentioning is monthly premiums.
 This is the cost you pay each month for your health plan.

-In this video, you’ll better understand how a high deductible health plan works and if it's the right option for you.
+In the video above, you’ll better understand how a high deductible health plan works and if it's the right option for you.